Effective Treatments For Child Traumatic Stress

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

 Treatments that research shows can reduce child traumatic stress are called “evidence-based treatments”.
 One of these evidence-based treatments available in Connecticut is called, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 TF-CBT is a 16-20 session treatment model for children.
 TF-CBT targets children ages 4-21 and their caregivers who have experienced a significant traumatic event and are experiencing chronic symptoms related to the exposure to the trauma.
 TF-CBT is a time limited intervention, which usually lasts five to six months and involves outpatient sessions with both the child and caregiver.
 There has been strong evidence to support its ability in reducing symptoms of Post-Traumatic Stress Disorder (PTSD) and depression in both children and their caregivers.
 The intervention is a manualized, phased intervention that helps the child develop and enhance their ability to cope with and regulate their responses to troubling memories, sensations and experiences.
 Over time, through the course of treatment, the child develops a trauma narrative that helps them tell their story in a safe, supportive setting.
-To find a TF-CBT provider in the State of Connecticut click here.

 Cognitive Behavioral Intervention for Trauma in Schools (CBITS)